 How long does getting an NIE take?

-Getting an appointment takes 1-4 weeks.
+Getting an appointment at the Comisaría takes 1-4 weeks depending on availability.
 Once you attend, the NIE is usually issued the same day.
+Bring your Modelo 790 payment receipt (€10 as of 2026) along with your passport and EX-15 form.
 Allow 2-4 weeks minimum from starting the process before you can expect to sign a rental contract.

 Can my Gibraltar employer provide a salary confirmation letter?

 Yes, and it helps.
-A letter on headed paper confirming employment type (permanent or fixed-term) and monthly salary in both GBP and euros carries weight with La Linea landlords when combined with payslips.
+A letter on headed paper confirming employment type (permanent or fixed-term) and monthly salary in both GBP and euros carries real weight with La Linea landlords when combined with your payslips.

 Do I need to register on the Padrón if renting long-term?